luiswirth/bsc-thesis/src/matter/mesh.typ

 the parametrization and chart maps are both identity maps.

+Okay, here is a revised version of the "Abstract Simplicies" section, incorporating improvements while adhering to your constraints.
+I have focused on clarity, flow, and correcting minor grammatical issues, ensuring the text accurately describes the provided code's behavior, including the specific interpretation of `subsets`.

+---

 == Abstract Simplicies

-After studying coordinate simplicies, the reader has hopefully developed some intuitive understanding of simplicies.
-We will now shed the coordinates and represent simplicies in a more abstract way, by just considering them as a list of vertex indices, without any vertex coordinates.
+After studying coordinate simplices, the reader has hopefully developed some intuitive understanding of simplices.
+We will now shed the coordinates and represent simplices in a more abstract way, by considering them merely as a list of vertex indices, without any associated vertex coordinates.
+An $n$-simplex
-A $n$-simplex $sigma$ is a $(n+1)$-tuple of natural numbers, which represent vertex indices @hatcher:algtop.
+$sigma$ is thus represented as an $(n+1)$-tuple of natural numbers, which correspond to vertex indices @hatcher:algtop.
 $
   sigma = [v_0,dots,v_n] in NN^(n+1)
   quad quad
   v_i in NN
 $

-In Rust we can simply represent this as the following struct.
+In Rust, we can simply represent this using the following struct:
 ```rust
 pub type VertexIdx = usize;
 pub struct Simplex {